-Ashish Bajracharya is an associate with the Population Council’s Reproductive Health program based in Dhaka, Bangladesh.
-Bajracharya is a social demographer and policy analyst who specializes in rigorous experimental and quasi-experimental evaluations of health systems strengthening and health financing interventions aimed at improving access, use, quality, and equity of maternal and reproductive health care and family planning services in developing countries.
-His work has a particular focus on South and Southeast Asia, and he works in Bangladesh, Cambodia, Myanmar, and Nepal.
+Ashish Bajracharya is an associate with the Population Council’s Reproductive Health program.
+Bajracharya is a social demographer and policy analyst who specializes in rigorous experimental and quasi-experimental evaluations of health systems strengthening and health financing interventions that are aimed at improving access, utilization, quality, and equity of maternal, sexual and reproductive health, and family planning services among poor and vulnerable populations in developing countries.
+His work has a particular focus on South and Southeast Asia, where his work covers five countries: Cambodia, Bangladesh, Myanmar, Nepal, and Vietnam.

 Bajracharya leads implementation science research under the Council’s flagship USAID-funded Evidence Project in Cambodia and Bangladesh, focusing on workplace interventions aimed at improving access to family planning and sexual and reproductive health services for women who work in the readymade garment industry.
 As a part of this work, he currently leads the Evidence Project’s research and policy activities on WorkerHealth, a 5-year $7.5 million USAID Cambodia initiative working with female factory workers and garment industry stakeholders in Cambodia.
 He also leads the Council’s evaluation of BSR’s HERproject health interventions being implemented in garment factories in Dhaka, Bangladesh.